Blake Lively reacts to backlash to ‘tone deaf’ publicity for new film It Ends With Us

 The news comes amid rumours of an ongoing feud between Lively and Baldoni, as the director is reported to have hired Johnny Depp’s crisis manager, and PR veteran Melissa Nathan, according to Deadline.

-Hundreds of social media critics have flooded the Lively’s comments, suggesting that she has misread the room.
-Commercial tie-ins promoting the film have also raised eyebrows, including Lively’s themed cocktails.
+Hundreds of social media critics have flooded Lively’s comments, suggesting that she has misread the room.
+Commercial tie-ins promoting the film have also raised eyebrows, including the actor’s themed cocktails.
 One is called the “Ryle You Wait”, and is named after a character in the film who throws Bloom down the stairs.

-Following the criticism, the actor shared a message to her Instagram stories on Tuesday (13 August) writing: “One in 4 women aged 18 and older in the US alone have been the victim of severe physical violence by an intimate partner in their lifetime.
+Following the criticism, Lively shared a message to her Instagram stories on Tuesday (13 August) writing: “One in 4 women aged 18 and older in the US alone have been the victim of severe physical violence by an intimate partner in their lifetime.

 “Intimate partner violence affects all genders, including more than 12 million people every year in the United States.
 Everyone deserves relationships free from domestic violence.”